mwc/myblog/README.md

 ## 👀 How to use this blog template?

 1. `Delete` all files in `src/pages/posts/` folder.
 2. Write your blog post in `src/pages/posts/`.
+Program will read all `*.md` files under this folder.
 3. `*.md` file use `src/lib/layouts/md.astro` as layout.